 Is coffee good or bad for you?
 You will find arguments for both sides supporting fairly convincing evidence.
 I have always severely labeled coffee as unhealthy until recently.
-Lately I have explored what coffee might do for a body that never, I mean NEVER, drinks coffee.
-My experiments with this world-wide obsession has brought me to neutral ground.
+Lately, I have explored what coffee might do for a body that never, I mean NEVER, drinks coffee.
+My experiments with this worldwide obsession have brought me to neutral ground.
 We all need to find what works for our bodies at any given moment.

 This morning I am back to my tea based hot drink in the morning with loads of healthy ingredients.
 Have I completely ruled out coffee, of course not.
 I just need to listen to my body and what it is saying to me on any given day.
 Our bodies change throughout life and our bodies are different from others.
 We are all made uniquely and what is right for one person might not necessarily be right for another.
 What is right for us when we are teenagers might not be right for our bodies throughout adulthood.